apache/flink-kubernetes-operator/flink-autoscaler/README.md

 generic interfaces:

-- **AutoScalerEventHandler** : Handling autoscaler events, such as: ScalingReport, AutoscalerError, etc. `LoggableEventHandler` is the default implementation, it logs events.
+- **AutoScalerEventHandler** : Handling autoscaler events, such as: ScalingReport, AutoscalerError, etc. `LoggingEventHandler` is the default implementation, it logs events.
 - **AutoScalerStateStore** : Storing all state during scaling. `InMemoryAutoScalerStateStore` is the default implementation, it's based on the Java Heap, so the state will be discarded after process restarts.
 We will implement persistent State Store in the future, such as